 - Is targeting an audience within the Umbraco community of developers, designers, UX strategists and other roles involved in making websites.

 - Has its facts double-checked and sources cited.
 Where arguments are given, they are convincing and supported, and not merely opinions.

 You can submit us a rough draft, or just short a pitch with an outline.
 However, the more detailed your submission, the better.
-Email it to us as a Markdown file (preferred), plain text, HTML or Google Docs.
+Email it to us as a Gist or Markdown file (preferred), plain text, HTML or Google Docs.
 If you are using images in your article, please send a copy of them separate from your document.

-Within a week of your submission, our team will review it and respond to your with our feedback or notes.
+Our team will then review it and respond to your with our feedback or notes.
 If, after discussing it further with you, we decide that it’s a good fit for Skrift then we will contact you to know that it has been accepted.
 At that point we’ll schedule it to appear in an upcoming issue and have an editor work with you in transforming the text into a final, cleaned-up state.